kimrolx/kimrolx/README.md

   - [EcoPoints](https://github.com/kimrolx/EcoPoints) - a system where it provides points based on the amount of plastic bottles recycled in the EcoPoints' IoT device.
 - 📚 I'm currently learning how to:
   - improve web application security through CTF challenges and hands-on penetration testing.
-  - develop mobile apps with Flutter.
-  - optimize performance in React applications.
-- 🎯 Goals: To be able to work and keep up with knowledgeable people in the industry.
+- 🎯 Goals: To contribute to impactful projects in a collaborative environment.
-- 🎲 Fun fact: Australia is wider than the moon. 🌕

 ###